wholingfei/spexwavepy/docs/source/principle.rst

 very much different [HuXSTOE]_.

-We use :math:`s_x` and :math:`s_y` to represent the displacement in two directions for the pizeo at two different positions, :math:`ix` and :math:`iy` to represnt the shifts of the speckle pattern in the cooresponding direction.
+We use :math:`s_x` and :math:`s_y` to represent the displacement in two directions for the pizeo at two different positions, :math:`ix` and :math:`iy` to represent the shifts of the speckle pattern in the cooresponding direction.
 :math:`p`, :math:`\alpha_x` and :math:`\alpha_y` represent
-the pixel size of the detector, the wavefront slopes in x and y directions, repectively.
+the pixel size of the detector, the wavefront slopes in x and y directions, respectively.
 :math:`D` represents the distance between the diffuser and the detector plane if the diffuser is placed in the downstream of the tested optic.
-Otherwise, it is the distance between the centre of the tested optic and the detector plane.
+Otherwise, it is the distance between the centre of the tested optic and the detector plane. :math:`W` represents the equiphase surface.

 We have the following equations: